enadasi/lyrical-exercise/README.md

 ### Run the program:
 - Enter the lyrical-exercise folder from the terminal (using ```cd``` command), and enter the command ```python lyrical-exercise.py```
-- Follow along with the prompts to choose preferred genre, target song, and more
+- Follow along with the prompts in the terminal to choose program inputs

 ### Check the Results:
 - __Topic Modeling__: After running the program, check the ```results``` folder in the respository for a file named ```topic_words.txt```, which has all of the lyrics organized by latent topic